Vatos: Production

 "Vatos" was directed by Johan Renck and written by Robert Kirkman; this episode became Kirkman's first writing credit for the series.
 "I was pretty happy that the first death in the show was in an episode that I got to write," he stated.
 "That was kind of cool."
-The episode's script was heavily modified by Kirkman and series creator Frank Darabont prior to airing.
-Neil Brown, Jr. initially collaborated with producers on directing the episode but eventually pulled out of the project.
+The episode's script was heavily modified by Kirkman, and series creator Frank Darabont prior to airing.
+Neil Brown Jr. initially collaborated with producers on directing the episode but eventually pulled out of the project.

 Principal photography for the episode transpired at the Goat Farm Arts Center in the West Midtown neighborhood of Atlanta, Georgia.
 "Vatos" features a sequence near the conclusion of the episode, in which a horde of walkers invades and attacks the campgrounds.
 The scene was written by Robert Kirkman, who based it closely on a similar sequence in the comics.
-Kirkman stated that he was very excited to develop the sequence and added that it was a familiar task for him:
+Kirkman stated that he was excited to develop the sequence and added that it was a familiar task for him:

 It was very exciting.
 I got to write the attack at the end of the episode—which was very much something that happened in the comic book series—so I knew I would be revisiting something I had already written.
 But as we were in the writers' room, when things started shifting which led to all this new stuff that wasn't in the comic book series, I thought that was great because it wasn't me writing the same-old same-old or rewriting something I had already done and trying to make it interesting for myself.
-It was really an entirely new story: getting the gang members in there and getting to write Daryl [...] which is one of my favorite characters on the show, despite the fact that he’s not in the comic book.
+It was really an entirely new story: getting the gang members in there and getting to write Daryl [...] which is one of my favorite characters on the show, despite the fact that he's not in the comic book.
 It was a blast.